esroleo/shop-shop-shop-redux/README.md

 <a name="desc"></a>
 ## 1. Description

-This is a full stack web application that was built using REACT.
+This is a full stack e-commerce web application that was built using REACT.
 Application was migrated from REACT global state to Redux state.

 ### Major tech snapshot